 These courses are for those interested in becoming a coach or furthering their education as a coach.
 There are both on-snow and off-snow courses available, all offered through a joint initiative with Snow Sports New Zealand.

-We offer two different Professional Development Camps open to all Certified Ski Instructors and an Advanced Technical Ski Camp (for Level 3 Certified members).
+We offer two different Professional Development Camps open to all Certified Ski Instructors.
 A maximum of 1:8 trainer-participant ratio allows for excellent individual feedback.

 Free Ski Level One has been developed specifically for instructors who want to learn how to teach free skiing using natural and man made features in the Pipe and park more effectively.
 This one day course includes safety, group handling and etiquette.
 It will introduce skills and progressions for free skiing.